1999–2000 Toronto Raptors season

 The 1999–2000 Toronto Raptors season was the fifth season for the Toronto Raptors in the National Basketball Association.

+Season summary

+Off-season

 In the 1999 NBA draft, the Raptors received the fifth overall pick from the Denver Nuggets via trade, and selected small forward, and high school basketball star Jonathan Bender, and also selected center, and Bosnian basketball star Aleksandar Radojević out of Barton Community College with the twelfth overall pick; the team soon traded Bender to the Indiana Pacers in exchange for Antonio Davis, and signed free agents Muggsy Bogues, and three-point specialist Dell Curry during the off-season.

 However, Radojević only played just three games with the Raptors due to a left knee injury; Radojević played in the team's season opener at home against the Boston Celtics, and in the team's final two games of the regular season on the road, against the Miami Heat and the Orlando Magic.

+For the season, the Raptors redesigned their home and road uniforms, removing the zig-zag pinstripes from their previous uniforms.
+The white home uniforms featured a purple trim, and purple side panels with a red outline on their jerseys and shorts, along with two silver lines on the left and right sides of their jerseys.
+The purple road uniforms featured a red trim, and black side panels; the back of the road jerseys were also black.
+The new home uniforms would remain in use until 2006, while the new road uniforms would last until 2003, where the city name "Toronto" would be replaced with the team name "Raptors" on the front of their jerseys.